top of page

 After the morning meeting, we break into small groups which comprise the majority of our day.

-The small groups allow the staff to work one-on-one with each student in skill development.
+The small groups allow the staff to work with students to develop skills.
 The small groups are chosen daily with a different mixture of children.
+Throughout the course of the days attending children will have an opportunity to be in each classroom.

-About half-way through the day, we have snack time and complete the small group sessions.
+About half-way through the morning, we have snack time (provided by the family) and complete the small group sessions.

 We end our day with a reflection, before heading outside to play.
 Families/caregivers will usually pickup children from the playground.
 We go outside as long the weather permits.
 Occasionally, we mix up our day to avoid extreme temperatures and precipitation.